-The Vulcan provides a stripped down experience, again doing away with most of the modern rider aids you see these days, with ABS its only real concession.
-Kawasaki's focus is on the basics here and the result is a bike that gets the job done at a really affordable price - just £6499 brand new.
+The Vulcan provides a stripped-down experience, again doing away with most of the modern rider aids you see these days, with ABS its only real concession.
+Kawasaki's focus is on the basics here and the result is a bike that gets the job done at a really affordable price - just £6,699 brand new.

 Honda CMX500 Rebel

-Another highly accessible motorcycle, Honda's A2 cruiser the CMX500 Rebel has just been given an update for 2020 with a few key improvements to its performance and visuals.
+Another highly accessible motorcycle, Honda's A2 cruiser the CMX500 Rebel was given an update for 2020 with a few key improvements to its performance and visuals.